jedcrandall/jedcrandall.github.com/courses/cse548spring2024/syllabus.md

 I'll announce the TA's name(s) and office hours early in the semester.
 Please do not contact the TA directly, all course-related communications with the TA should be through online discussion or office hours.

+For course logistics questions message the instructor (Prof. Crandall) directly (preferably through Canvas, but email is okay).
+For anything where you may require some accomodation there needs to be a paper trail, so email the instructor directly.
+The TA only helps with homeworks and course logistics like attendance, so there is no reason to email them about your attendance, extensions, etc.

 ## Course Description